LindsayElia/rails-titanic-teams-password-reset/README.md

   * bio
   * image_url

+For this assignment - many teams can have many superheroes - this means you need to set up a many to many association.
+Also, one user can make many teams.

-The specific models, routing, and views are completely up to you.
+The routing, and views are completely up to you, just remember that the teams resource needs to be nested inside of users.
 With that said, this assignment is meant to build on all the things you've been learning up to this point: resources, associations, authentication, etc.

 ## Getting Started